 Physicians must pass an initial test to become certified in their specialty and the American Board of OB/GYN requires that physicians recertify on an annual basis to indicate that they are current with changes and updates in recommended medical practice.
 All of the doctors at Women Health in OB/GYN are board certified or board eligible.

 What is a Nurse Practitioner (NP)?

 An NP is a registered nurse with advanced academic and clinical education and experience who is qualified to meet many patient health care needs.
-Both of our NP’s are certified in Women’s Health and they work in collaboration with our physicians.
+When we use NP’s they are certified in Women’s Health and they work in collaboration with our physicians.

 Why isn’t infertility covered by insurance?

 Employers decide what is covered in the health plan they offer.
 Often employers choose not to include infertility in their plan.

 Pap smear: All Pap smear specimens get an initial review by the lab.
 If this review is normal, the lab will bill the Pap smear as a screening/preventive test.
 When the initial review indicates that further review by a pathologist is required, the Pap smear becomes diagnostic.
 If STD testing is done along with your Pap smear, it may not be covered as preventive.